 Keep in mind that not all produce can be prepared in advance and most are best if cooked the same day.
 Other items can be prepped ahead of time and tucked into the fridge or freezer to be used at a later date.

 Make large batches of meals and pre-portion the leftovers.

-Veggies can go a long way in soups, stews and tomato sauces, all of which freeze well.
-They can be prepared in a big batch and then frozen into smaller portion sizes in plastic containers or bags.
+Our fresh, organic vegetables translate beautifully into delicious soups, stews and chilis, all of which freeze well.
+They can be prepared in big batches and frozen into smaller portion sizes in plastic containers or bags.